herveCoquet/yoRadio-Fusion/Ledstrip plugin/readme.md

 ### 1. Enable the plugin

-Add the following lines to your `options.h` (or board-specific config):
+Add the following lines to your `myoptions.h` (or board-specific config):

 ```cpp
 #define USE_LEDSTRIP_PLUGIN